noahgolmant/label-tiles/README.md

 Areas where this could be improved (feel free to contribute!):

-- Shared config setup for multiple users to annotate in parallel from the same deployment
+- Shared config setup for multiple users to label in parallel from the same deployment
 - More export formats
-- Pixel-level annotation
+- Pixel-level labeling

 ### Comparisons to other tools

 **QGIS**: Supports tile server viz but requires more setup and manual export to ML formats.
-Better for complex GIS workflows, but complex for simple bounding box annotation.
+Better for complex GIS workflows, but complex for simple bounding box labeling.
 Doesn't support tile export.

-**Roboflow**: Cloud-based annotation platform optimized for ML workflows.
+**Roboflow**: Cloud-based labeling platform optimized for ML workflows.
 Requires uploading data and works best with non-geospatial images.
 Good for teams needing cloud collaboration and QA features.

 **`label-tiles`** is good when you have easy access to tile servers and want ML-ready exports without heavy data transfer.